riverify/riverify/README.md

   <img align="right" src="https://avatars.githubusercontent.com/u/97610640?v=4" width=90 />
 </a>

-- 🔭 I’m currently studying java and rust. ♨️
+- 🔭 I’m currently studying godot engine. 🎮

 - 🌱 I’m currently learning everything .🤣

-- 🏮My goal for 2024 is to find a satisfactory job.
+- 🏮My goal for 2024 is to have my bread.

 - ⚡ Fun fact: Average person will spend six year of their life waiting for something.